 Notwithstanding pleasantries, you could summon a friendly steward to keep you topped up with coffee and biscuits, tea and scones, cheese and wine or even sumptuous strawberries with cream.

 If Eastern and Oriental Express is outside your budget, you can catch a ride from Singapore to Bangkok on the regular daily trains run by Malaysian Railways and the State Railway of Thailand.
-For a little less than 2,000 Baht per person, you get a two night trip in a sleeper berth though meals and drinks not included.
+For a little less than 2,000 Baht per person, you get a two-night trip in a sleeper berth although meals and drinks not included.